top of page

 Many people believe this surgery is only for those above 65 or 70.
 The truth is, younger patients in their 40s and 50s may also need knee replacement if arthritis or injury severely limits their lifestyle.

-👉 In fact, doing surgery earlier can sometimes improve long-term quality of life because patients remain active and maintain fitness levels for longer.
+👉 In fact, undergoing surgery earlier can sometimes improve long-term quality of life because patients remain active and maintain fitness levels for longer.

 Myth 2: Surgery is Very Painful